 |Top Speed||231 km/h||246 km/h||241 km/h||250 km/h||250 km/h||245 km/h||250 km/h|

-Soon after the market premiere (European launch) of the all-new Mercedes C-Class mild-hybrid, an all-new Mercedes C-Class plug-in hybrid goes on sale.
+Soon after the market premiere (European launch) of the new C-Class, the plug-in hybrid goes on sale.
 The 2021 Mercedes C-Class plug-in hybrid will have a bigger battery pack with a total capacity of 25.4 kWh.
-Thanks to this bigger battery pack, the all-new C-Class PHEV 2021 will be able to have a pure electric range of around 100 km in Europe’s WLTP.
+Thanks to the new battery, the C-Class PHEV 2021 will have a pure electric range of around 100 km in Europe’s WLTP.

 An 11 kW 3-phase AC on-board charger is standard in the 2021 C-Class PHEV.
-Optionally, the battery pack can be fully charged at 55 kW using a DC charger in just around 30 minutes.
+The battery pack can be fully charged at 55 kW using a DC charger in just around 30 minutes.

-The 9G-TRONIC 9-speed automatic transmission is standard in both all-new C-Class mild-hybrid and all-new C-Class plug-in hybrid, and it has been modified to adapt the ISG.
-The electric motor, power electronics, and transmission cooler have been relocated into or to the transmission.
+The 9G-TRONIC 9-speed automatic transmission is standard in the C-Class mild-hybrid and plug-in hybrid, modified to work with the ISG.
+The electric motor, power electronics, and transmission cooler have been relocated into the transmission.
 Also new is a rear-axle steering option for better manoeuvrability at low speeds and better handling at high speeds.
 It reduces the turning circle by over 40 cm to under eleven metres.

 2021 Mercedes C-Class dimensions